Cure UV Germ Away UV HVAC Coil Scrubber Microbial Disinfection for Horticulture

 Install the Cure UV Germ Away UV HVAC Coil Scrubber Microbial Disinfection Cleaner to stop your Air Conditioning system from incubating and spraying mold onto your plants!

 Cure UV Germ Away UV HVAC Coil Scrubber Microbial Disinfection for Horticulture is what every cultivator needs to ensure their grows are clean for a nice healthy harvest.
 The greatest benefit that indoor gardening brings to the world of horticulture is control.
 Cultivators can control the exact amount of light that gets to the plant.
 They can also control the exact temperature and the water conditions.
 Unfortunately, it also brings a couple of minor downsides.
 In addition to cost, indoor gardening operations tend to be more susceptible to mold than their outdoor counterparts.
-The worst offender, especially when speaking of cannabis cultivation, is powdery mildew.
+The worst offender, especially when speaking of plant cultivation, is powdery mildew.

 This plant destroying mold not only harms your production on clearly infected plants but can also significantly lower the yield of seemingly healthy adjacent ones.
-Although some strains of cannabis are more resistant to powdery mildew than others and cultivators are regularly screening and selecting for resistance, the best solution currently is still to eliminate it from the environment throughout the growth process.
+Although some strains of plants are more resistant to powdery mildew than others and cultivators are regularly screening and selecting for resistance, the best solution currently is still to eliminate it from the environment throughout the growth process.

 The very first step to keeping a mildew free cultivation is to sterilize the pods and clones before and during planting.
 This can easily be done with a handheld clone sterilizer.
 The second step is to eliminate mold in the air.
 Even a few mold spores, if left untreated can lead to a serious infestation.
 Luckily, most indoor growers already have the making of an industrial sized air sterilization system in the air conditioning.
 By installing this coil scrubber system in the coils, the HVAC system will seize to be a breeding ground for mold that sprinkles the spores on your crops and become a mold eradication system.
 Once you have installed a coil scrubber, we also recommend installing a couple of HVAC UV Duct Sterilizers within the system to ensure you are eliminating any spores that are able to filter through.